DANNYDEE93/Deployment-8v2/README.md

 **<ins>Project manager created team workspace:</ins>**

-- Create free account and [Jira Board](https://www.atlassian.com/software/jira)
+- Create a free account and [Jira Board](https://www.atlassian.com/software/jira)

 ![jiraboard](https://github.com/DANNYDEE93/Deployment-8v2/blob/main/Results/JiraBoard.png)

-- Create main GitHub repo → Go to *Settings* → Select *Collaborators* → Select *Add people* to add team members so we could all work on one repo and work on our Jenkins pipeline together and separately if needed.
+- Create main GitHub repo → Go to *Settings* → Select *Collaborators* → Select *Add people* to add team members so we can all work on one repo and work on our Jenkins pipeline together and separately if needed.

 - [*Python script:*](d8script.py) Created to automate the *AWS CLI installation*, *AWS configurations*, search through files for any info involving my AWS access and secret keys, and automate pushes to GitHub excluding the files with sensitive info from local repo.